quanser/ACC-Competition-2025/README.md

 Stage 3 is the in-person event in Colorado at the ACC.
 There is a [section at the bottom](#details-of-a-ride) that contains the important information about completing rides during the competition.
 These details are more clearly laid out in the Stage 2 and 3 Handbook.

 Your goal during Stage 3 will be to maximize the amount of money that you earn in a period of 5-minutes.
 Teams will receive a list of rides that they can take in the form of a .txt file.
-An example of this file has been provided (XXXXXXXXXXXXXX).
+An example of this file has been provided (XXXXXComing SoonXXXXXX).
 For each completed ride a team does, they will receive a rating.
 This rating will multiply the amount of money earned for a ride, so it is beneficial to follow the rule of the road.
 If there are too many infractions during a ride, the team will not receive any money for that ride!
 For more thorough details about the scoring please read the Handbook.

 ## ❓ FAQ